-It is known that the planar $q$-state Potts model undergoes a discontinuous phase transition when~$q>4$ and there are exactly~$q+1$ extremal Gibbs measures at the transition point: $q$ ordered (monochromatic) measures and one disordered (free).
-We focus on the Potts model under the Dobrushin order--disorder boundary conditions on a finite~$N\times N$ part of the square grid.
-Our main result is that this interface is a well defined object, has \(\sqrt{N}\) fluctuations, and converges to a Brownian bridge under diffusive scaling.
+We study a $q$-state Potts model on the square grid when~$q>4$ at the point~$T_c(q)$ of its (discontinous) transition.
+This model exhibits exactly~$q+1$ extremal Gibbs measures: $q$ ordered (monochromatic) and one disordered (free).
+The current work deals with the Dobrushin order--disorder boundary conditions on a finite~$N\times N$ box.
+Our main result is that this interface is a well-defined object, has \(\sqrt{N}\) fluctuations, and converges to a Brownian bridge under diffusive scaling.
 The same holds also for the corresponding FK-percolation model for all~$q>4$.

 Our proofs rely on a coupling between FK-percolation, the six-vertex model, and the random-cluster representation of an Ashkin--Teller model (ATRC), and on a detailed study of the latter.
 The coupling relates the interface in FK-percolation to a long subcritical cluster in the ATRC model.
 For this cluster we develop a ``renewal picture'' \emph{à la} Ornstein-Zernike.
 This is based on fine mixing properties of the ATRC model that we establish using the link to the six-vertex model and its height function.
 Along the way, we derive various properties of the Ashkin-Teller model, such as Ornstein-Zernike asymptotics for its two-point function.